-- (a) The self-insured employer must conduct all claims processing activities necessary to meet the requirements of ORS chapter 656 and OAR chapter 436 from its designated claims processing locations, including, but not limited to: - (A) Processing claims; - (B) Maintaining Making available all records required under OAR 436-050-0220; and - (C) Responding to specific claims processing inquiries; - (b) At the director's request, the self-insured employer must: - (A) Make claims processing locations must be made accessible during regular business hours or other reasonable times to accommodate periodic audits and examination of records; orand - (B) Provide the director electronic access to the records to be audited or examined. - (c) The self-insured employer may not-process or maintain records of claims subject to ORS chapter 656 remotely.
-As used in this subsection, to "process claims remotely" means to process claims outside of a self-insured employer's at any Oregon claims processing location, including at the place of residence of an employee of the self-insured employer, as directed from the Oregon claims processing location. location outside of this state, subject to the following:
+- (a) The self-insured employer must conduct all claims processing activities necessary to meet the requirements of ORS chapter 656 and OAR chapter 436 from its designated claims processing locations, including, but not limited to: - (A) Processing claims; - (B) Making available all records required under OAR 436-050-0220; and - (C) Responding to specific claims processing inquiries; - (b) At the director's request, the self-insured employer must: - (A) Make claims processing locations accessible during regular business hours or other reasonable times to accommodate periodic audits and examination of records; or - (B) Provide the director electronic access to the records to be audited or examined. - (c) The self-insured employer may process claims subject to ORS chapter 656 remotely.
+As used in this subsection, to "process claims remotely" means to process claims outside of a self-insured employer's Oregon claims processing location, including at the place of residence of an employee of the employer, as directed from the Oregon claims processing location. - (A) The self-insured employer may not process claims at places of business outside of Oregon that are maintained or operated by the employer or a service company, except as follows: - (i) The self-insured employer may receive claims reports at locations outside of the state if claims are forwarded to an Oregon claims processing location for processing; - (ii) Payments may be made from outside of Oregon as directed from the Oregon claims processing location; and - (iii) The self-insured employer may, with prior approval of the director, have one location, in or out of state, for maintaining payroll records pertaining to premium assessments and other assessments and contributions. - (B) The director may suspend a self-insured employer's authority to process claims remotely from its designated claims processing locations, subject to the following: - (i) The director may suspend a self-insured employer's authority to process claims remotely when: - (I) The director finds the self-insured employer has repeatedly violated ORS chapter 656 or OAR chapter 436; and - (II) The director has reason to believe that the violations are related to the self-insured employer's practice of processing claims remotely. - (ii) The director will not suspend a self-insured employer's authority to process claims remotely until the employer has been given notice and the opportunity to be heard through a show-cause hearing with the director.
+During the show-cause hearing, the employer will be provided an opportunity to:

-- (A) The self-insured employer may not process claims at places of business outside of Oregon that are maintained or operated by the self-insured employer or a service company, except as follows; - (i) The self-insured employer may receive claims reports at locations outside of the state if claims are forwarded to an Oregon claims processing location for processing; - (iiB) Payments may be made from outside of Oregon as directed from the Oregon claims processing location; and - (iiiC) The self-insured employer may, with prior approval of the director, have one location, in or out of state, for maintaining payroll records pertaining to premium assessments and other assessments and contributions. - (B) The director may suspend a self-insured employer's authority to process claims remotely from its designated claims processing locations, subject to the following: - (i) The director may suspend a self-insured employer's authority to process claims remotely when: - (I) The director finds the self-insured employer has repeatedly violated ORS chapter 656 or OAR chapter 436; and - (II) The director has reason to believe that the violations are related to the self-insured employer's practice of processing claims remotely. - (ii) The director will not suspend a self-insured employer's authority to process claims remotely until the self-insured employer has been given notice and the opportunity to be heard through a show-cause hearing with the director.
-During the show-cause hearing, the self-insured employer will be provided an opportunity to: - (I) Present evidence regarding the proposed order to suspend the self-insured employer's authority to process claims remotely; and - (II) Give reason why the self-insured employer should be permitted to continue processing claims remotely. - (iii) If the director suspends a self-insured employer's authority to process claims remotely, the self-insured employer may not process claims remotely for a specified period of time, up to two years. - (iv) The self-insured employer may request the director restore its authorization by submitting a plan demonstrating its ability and commitment to comply with ORS chapter 656 and OAR chapter 436. - (v) A proposed and final order of suspension issued under this rule is a preliminary order subject to revision by the director, and may be appealed under OAR 436-050-0008.
+- (I) Present evidence regarding the proposed order to suspend the self-insured employer's authority to process claims remotely; and - (II) Give reason why the employer should be permitted to continue processing claims remotely. - (iii) If the director suspends a self-insured employer's authority to process claims remotely, the employer may not process claims remotely for a specified period of time, up to two years. - (iv) The self-insured employer may request the director restore its authorization by submitting a plan demonstrating its ability and commitment to comply with ORS chapter 656 and OAR chapter 436. - (v) A proposed and final order of suspension issued under this rule is a preliminary order subject to revision by the director, and may be appealed under OAR 436-050-0008.